jbofill10/Movies-EDA/README.md

 #### Each of the Clusters Genre Distribution
 First thing I would like to look at is whether there is some sort of genre cluster going on (most likely not)
 ![image](Charts/ClustersGenreDist.png)
 I find it interesting that Drama and Action movies seem to be the top in several clusters.
-This could be that there is just a larger quantity of these movies in the data set, but then why is Drama's count so low in Cluster 4,7,8?
+This could be that there is just a larger quantity of these movies in the data set, but then why is Drama's count so low in Cluster 7 and 8?
 From these results, I'd like to next compare specific movies within the Drama and Action genres within several clusters and find the similarities / differences.